 Merch by Amazon Program: Tools

 - Merch by Amazon – Apply to join the Merch by Amazon program.

-- Trademarkia – To search for existing trademarks that have been filed so your design idea isn’t infringing on an existing trademark.
+- Trademarkia – To search for existing filed trademarks, so your design idea isn’t infringing on an existing trademark.

 - USPTO/TESS – To search for trademark applications and registrations with Trademark Electronic Search System (TESS).

-- Canva – Image design program can be used for Pinterest pins, blog images, or Merch design (provided you use your own images/graphics).
+- Canva is an image design program used for Pinterest pins, blog images, or Merch design (provided you use your own images/graphics).

 - Stencil – Image design program, under Creative Commons License.
 See this article for Merch by Amazon specifications.

 - GIMP – Free & Open Source Image Editor.

 I hope this post has been helpful for anyone who wants to get started with the Merch by Amazon program.
 It’s been a crazy few months, but I feel like I’ve learned so much.

 Even if this doesn’t wind up being a massive windfall for me financially, I’m grateful to have this opportunity.
 And learning new things makes life all the more interesting, I think.
 Because who wants to be bored doing the same old thing daily?

 It’s better to keep our minds agile and challenge ourselves by learning new skills.

 Other Posts Related to Merch by Amazon Program: